mandraWorks/xWebProcessor/README.md

 for two reasons: First: it was not a lot of effort (approxiamtly 2 days of work), second: It gaved me the possibility to adapte the markup language for the generation exactly to my needs.

 ## How does it work
+The xWebProcessor is a command line tool which has one parameter is input: the project file.
+The following illustration outlines the basic topologie of the files used during the static web site generation.

+(Doc/Overview.png "xWebProcessor and files")

 current Version 0.1.0